Are you looking for the best fitness tracker for kids? Check out this guide for some top recommendations in the market.

 - Audio guide to help your child get the most out of the watch

-- We wish the 1.4-inch display were touchscreen
+- We wish the 1.4-inch display were a touchscreen

-- Some kid may struggle to push the buttons
+- Some kids may struggle to push the buttons

 - No step tracker, no calories counter, no heart rate monitor